 Other Actual Costs D. Costs for Paper Copies.
 The actual total incremental cost of necessary duplication and publication using the most economical means available: Not to exceed \$.10 per sheet for 8 1⁄2 by 11 or 8 1⁄2 by 14 in paper: per sheet x D. Total Fee (add totals for all sizes of paper): \$ E. Costs for Nonpaper Physical Media.
 The actual and most reasonably economical cost of the computer disc, flash drives, computer tape or other similar media: \$ per item x number of items.
-E. Total Fee: \$ F. Cost of Mailing: The actual cost of mailing: \$ F. Total Fee: (add all 3 costs): \$ G. The Library has notified the requestor in its written response that all or a portion of the requested information is available on its website.
+E. Total Fee: \$ F. Cost of Mailing: The actual cost of mailing: \$ Fee for the least expensive postal delivery confirmation: \$ Costs for the envelope or box for mailing \$ The requestor has stipulated to expedited shipping and/or insurance and those costs are listed above as the actual costs of mailing.
+F. Total Fee: (add all 3 costs): Costs for Providing Documents Available on the Website G. The Library has notified the requestor in its written response that all or a portion of the requested information is available on its website.
 The following is a detailed itemization of cost of the information that is available on the website: 1.
 Labor Costs - Searching for, locating and examining: a.
 Determination of Hourly wage: The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ 1.
 Total fee (hourly wage x hours): \$

 2. Labor Costs: Copying or Duplication: a.
 Determination of Hourly wage: The hourly wage of the lowest paid public employee capable of searching for, locating and examining the public records in this particular instance regardless of who actually performs the labor. \$ 2.
-Total fee (hourly wage x hours): \$ b.
-Determination of total time using increments of minutes with partial time rounded down hours.
-3. The actual total incremental cost of necessary duplication and publication: a.
+Total fee (hourly wage x hours): \$ 3.
+The actual total incremental cost of necessary duplication and publication: a.
 Not to exceed \$.10 per sheet for 8 1⁄2 by 11 or 8 1⁄2 by 14 in paper: \$ per sheet x number of sheets = \$ b.
 Other paper sizes: \$ per sheet x number of sheets = 3.
-Total cost for paper copies: \$ Costs for Nonpaper Physical Media \$ per item x number of items.
-Cost of Mailing: a.
+Total cost for paper copies: 4.
+Costs for Nonpaper Physical Media \$ per item x number of items.
+5. Cost of Mailing: a.
 The actual cost of mailing in a reasonably commercial and justifiable manner: \$ b.
 The charge for the least expensive postal delivery confirmation: \$ c.
 Costs for the envelope or box for mailing. \$ 4.
 Total cost for nonpaper physical media: \$ 5.
 Total cost of Mailing: \$ G. Total Cost for ☐ The requestor has stipulated to expedited shipping and/or insurance and those costs are listed above as the actual costs of mailing.
-Providing Documents: \$ Total Fee: 1.
-Subtotal Charges: Add Items A - F Above: \$ 2.
-Subtotal with Website Document Charges from G above if applicable Total Fee with website records included if applicable \$
+Providing Documents: Subtotal Charges: Add Items A - F Above: Subtotal with Website Document Charges from G above if applicable Total Fee: \$ Total Fee with website records included if applicable applicable \$